 Dr. Houston graduated from Vanderbilt University School of Medicine with a MD in medicine completed his internship and residency at the USCF then returned to Vanderbilt as Chief Resident in Medicine.
 He then decided to further his education by graduating with a MS in Human Nutritional Medicine at University of Bridgeport in 2003 and a 2nd MS in Metabolic and Functional Medicine from the University of South Florida..
-He was on the full time faculty at Vanderbilt University as an Associate Professor of Medicine for 12 years and then went to Saint Thomas Hospital as the Director of the Hypertension Institute and Associate Clinical Professor of Medicine at Vanderbilt University School of Medicine.
+He was on the full time faculty at Vanderbilt University as an Associate Professor of Medicine for 12 years and then went to Saint Thomas Hospital as the Director of the Hypertension Institute and Associate Clinical Professor of Medicine at Vanderbilt University School of Medicine until 2012.
 As well as an MD and MS, Dr. Houston also has a vast number of other qualifications including FACP, FAHA, FASH, FACN, FAARM, ABAARM and DABC.

 Established in 1874, Vanderbilt University School of Medicine has ranked 15th among the nation’s elite program according to U.S. News and World Report’s annual ranking of top medical schools for research.
 Additionally, Vanderbilt University School of Medicine is ranked No.8 in the nation among U.S. medical schools in total grant support provided through the National Institutes of Health (NIH).
 Due to the opening of additional research space, Vanderbilt University School of Medicine has grown in research and research funding.

 The University provides services and researches into Healthcare, Medicine, Preventative Medicine, Human Nutrition and Lipedema.

 It has been Dr. Houston’s ambition and dream to become a physician since the age of 6 years old.
 His success has come from hard work, never giving up, advocating to families and always doing the right thing.
 He was the first physician of his family.